FATF AML Deficiency List

 Compliance with FATF Recommendations

-The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Vatican City was undertaken in 2017.
-According to that Evaluation, The Vatican City was deemed Compliant for 3 and Largely Compliant for 19 of the FATF 40 + 9 Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in the Vatican City was undertaken in 2021.
+According to that Evaluation, the Vatican City was deemed Compliant for 4 and Largely Compliant for 28 of the FATF 40 Recommendations.
+It was deemed Highly Effective for 0 and Substantially Effective for 5 of the Effectiveness & Technical Compliance ratings.